MicrosoftDocs/learn/learn-pr/azure/defender-iot-prepare-deployment/includes/4-identify-devices-and-subnets.md

 | **Managed by partner services?** | Whether a partner service, such as Siemens, Rockwell, or Emerson, manages the device and the management policy, if relevant. |
 | **Serial connections** |The serial communication protocol used, if relevant.|

-### Calculate the number of network devices you want to monitor
+## Calculate the number of network devices you want to monitor

-Calculate the number of devices in each site to determine the right number of Defender for IoT licenses.
-Exclude devices that aren't individual devices for Defender for IoT, like:
+Calculate the number of devices in each site to determine the right number of Defender for IoT licenses you need.
+Exclude devices that aren't counted as individual devices for Defender for IoT, like:

 - Public internet IP addresses
 - Multi-cast groups
 - Broadcast groups
 - Devices that are inactive for more than 60 days

-### Plan for multi-sensor deployment
+## Plan for multi-sensor deployment

 For a Defender for IoT deployment with multiple sensors, also consider the following points when planning your sensors: